joaovescudero/realmasteryMatch/README.md

   - Diamond: 1.5;
   - Master: 1.55;
   - Challenger: 1.6
-- SC: Special Coefficient.
+- RC: Role Coefficient.
-  - For mid laners and adcarries, TotalDamageDealt has a SC of 7;
+  - For mid laners and adcarries, TotalDamageDealt has a RC of 7;
-  - For top laners, TotalDamageDealt has a SC of 7 and a TotalDamageTaken of 9;
+  - For top laners, TotalDamageDealt has a RC of 7 and a TotalDamageTaken of 9;
-  - For junglers, NeutralCreeps has a SC of 7;
+  - For junglers, NeutralCreeps has a RC of 7;
-  - For supports, WardsPlaced has a SC of 5;
+  - For supports, WardsPlaced has a RC of 5;
-  - Default SC value is 3
+  - Default RC value is 3

 ###Why weighted average, league and special coefficients?
 Weighted average is used in a lot of cases and can do pretty good calculating player efficiency rating.
 Since we (developers) are players of League of Legends, we weighted all the data from a match, but it wasn't fair.